ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

    #.
 Remove common whitespace prefix in every line

       * Ignore any characters preceding the first newline
-      * Blank lines should not be included in this calculation
+      * Blank lines and lines with only whitespace should not be included in this calculation

    #.
 Remove exactly one newline from the beginning of the string (if one exists)